Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Conclusion and outlook

 In addition, our sensitivity analyses show that the contributions of the selected model terms vary for different mechanical tests but also for different levels of deformation in the same test.
 We therefore believe that Sobol' indices are a promising technique to get further insights into the model selection process and to support informed decisions in model discovery.
 Moreover, sensitivity analysis also allows us to optimize the design of the model discovery problem, including the experimental setup and the formulation of the model library.\\

 We believe that our framework is a promising approach to uncertainty quantification in model discovery with potential for further developments and applications beyond continuum solid mechanics.
 Unlike the model library, the Gaussian process posterior is currently not yet constrained to physically admissible stress-deformation functions but is only conditioned on data.
+Therefore, future work is required to add physical constraints to the Gaussian process posterior which may improve the framework's performance.
 The monotonicity constraint of the stress-deformation function, e.g., could be fulfilled by using monotonic Gaussian process flows \cite{ustyuzhaninov_monotonicGPFlows_2020}.
+One possible approach to correlate the stress components with each other is to model the strain energy density function by a correlated multi-output \ac{GP}, as proposed, e.g., by \cite{aggarwal_strainEnergyDensityAsGP_2023}.
+The stresses could then be obtained by deriving the correlated multi-output \ac{GP} with respect to the kinematic quantities.
+However, this approach is not straightforward and requires further investigations.

+Furthermore, future research should focus on ensuring that the Gaussian process posterior correctly estimates the uncertainty in the data, since the Gaussian process ultimately represents the target distribution.
+We believe that it could be promising to infer all hyperparameters of the \ac{GP} posterior, including those of the error model, in a full Bayesian setting.
+The kernel length scales would then no longer need to be adopted, and the error parameters would no longer be assumed to be known.
+However, the full Bayesian approach requires the selection of priors for both the error model parameters and the kernel hyperparameters, which is not straightforward.
+There is also no guarantee that the full Bayesian approach results in well-calibrated uncertainty of the \ac{GP} posterior.

-In general, further investigations are necessary to ensure that the Gaussian process posterior correctly estimates the uncertainty in the data, since the Gaussian process ultimately represents the target distribution.
-Furthermore, we aim to improve the error model for the measurement data.
-We currently assume that the contribution of the sample variability to the overall error is independently distributed, which in general does not fully reflect reality.
-One option for modeling the variability term in the error model more accurately is to use non-stationary Gaussian processes, as done, e.g., in \cite{narouie_statFEMPolynomialChaos_2025}.
+We also aim to improve the error model for the measurement data.
+We currently assume that the contribution of sample variability to the overall error is independently distributed, which generally does not fully reflect reality.
+One option for modeling the variability term in the error model more accurately is to use non-stationary Gaussian processes, as done, e.g., in \cite{narouie_statFEMPolynomialChaos_2025}.\\